 The goal of the Programme is to enable Nigeria to contribute to climate change mitigation through improved forest conservation and enhancing sustainable community livelihoods.
-The Programme will support Nigeria to contribute to climate-change mitigation in the forest sector, with initial work in Cross River State, which is the state that leads and political will for forest conservation and has high forest coverage.
+The Programme will support Nigeria to contribute to climate-change mitigation in the forest sector, with initial work in Cross River State, which is the state that has demonstrated the political will , track record in community forest management, forest conservation and has relatively high forest cover.